-The trail leads you through thick trees and several caves.
+This Cappadocia hiking trail leads you through thick trees and several caves.
 If you keep your eyes peeled you will spot a number of ancient paintings on the walls of the cave dwellings, where people lived during the Byzantine period.
-True to it’s name, there are a lot of Pigeons in the valley.
+True to its name, there are a lot of Pigeons in the valley.
 In ancient times, pigeon holes were built into the walls for the domestication of pigeons.
-They were used for their meat, for sacrifice and message delivery.
+They were used for their meat, sacrifice, and message delivery.
 Their poop was also used for fertilizer and mortar.

 View full blog post: PIGEON VALLEY TRAIL IN CAPPADOCIA

 The trail was definitely more of a brisk walk than a hike as we pushed our way through the bushes and into some beautiful clearings.
-Cave houses and rock art were found throughout the hike and we even had to make our way through a number of caves along the trail.
-Towards the end of the trail, there were several rock arches, which had formed over the trail.
+Cave houses and rock art were found throughout the hike and we even had to make our way through a number of caves along this beautiful Cappadocia hiking trail.

 View full blog post: THE ZEMI VALLEY HIKE IN CAPPADOCIA